Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Introduction

 The impact of the institutional design of central banks on real economic outcomes has received considerable attention over the past three decades.
 Whether central bank independence (CBI) can lower inflation and provide inflation stability in a country is a particularly controversial issue.
 It has been claimed that more than 9,000 works have been devoted to the investigation of the role of CBI in influencing economic outcomes \citep{vuletin2011replacing}.
 After the 2008-09 Global Financial Crisis, the debate on the optimal design of monetary policy authorities has become even more intense.

 The statistical and economic literature is rich in studies that evaluate the relationship between CBI and inflation.
-A common approach is to treat countries as units in a linear regression model where inflation (the percentage change in the consumer price index (CPI)) is the outcome and a binary CBI index and several economic and political variables are covariates.
+A common approach is to treat countries as units in a linear regression model where inflation (the percentage change in the consumer price index, CPI) is the outcome and a binary CBI index and several economic and political variables are covariates.
 While many studies have found that an independent central bank may lower inflation \citep{grilli1991political, cukierman1992measuring, alesina1993central, klomp2010inflation, klomp2010central, arnone2013dynamic}, other studies that have used a broader range of characteristics of a nation's economy have been unable to find such a relationship \citep{cargill1995statistical, fuhrer1997central,oatley1999central}.
 Moreover, there have been studies suggesting that the effect of CBI on inflation can only be seen during specific time periods \citep{klomp2010inflation} or only in developed countries \citep{klomp2010central,neyapti2012monetary,alpanda2014impact}.

 Numerous articles have pointed out the weaknesses that come with simple cross-sectional regression approaches when evaluating the effect of CBI on inflation.
 First, the problem at hand is longitudinal in nature, and only an appropriate panel setup may be suitable to estimate the (long-term) effect of CBI on inflation.
 Second, the question of interest is essentially causal: i.e., what (average) inflation would we observe in 10 years' time, if -- from now on -- each country's monetary institution had an independent central bank compared to the situation in which the central bank were not independent?
-However, the abovementioned cross-sectional regression approaches do not incorporate any causal considerations into their analyses.
+However, not all cross-sectional regression approaches embed their analyses in a holistic causal framework.